 Kareen Seidler holds a PhD from the University of Geneva and an MPhil in English Renaissance Literature from the University of Cambridge.
 Her MPhil thesis on Romio und Julieta was awarded the Martin-Lehnert-Award of the German Shakespeare Society.
 She was a teaching and research assistant at the University of Geneva before working at Freie Universität Berlin.
 She has published a number of articles on early modern German Shakespeare (including under her maiden name, Klein).
 Her research interests include textual studies, performance studies, and Shakespeare.

-Maria Shmygol completed an Arts and Humanities Research Council funded doctorate at the University of Liverpool.
-She held the post of Teaching Fellow at the University of Sussex before joining the University of Geneva in 2016, where she is preparing an edition of Tito Andronico (1620) as part of the EMGS Project and teaching a number of BA courses relating to travel writing and early modern drama.
+Maria Shmygol is a Research Fellow and Associate Editor on the 'Complete Works of John Marston Project' at the University of Leeds.
+After completing an Arts and Humanities Research Council funded doctorate at the University of Liverpool, Maria taught at the University of Sussex before joining the University of Geneva in 2016, where she worked on an edition of Tito Andronico (1620) as part of the EMGS Project, and taught a number of BA courses on travel writing and early modern drama.
 Maria has held short-term fellowships at the Folger Shakespeare Library and the Library of Congress, and has received scholarships and research funding from the Malone Society, Rare Book School (University of Virginia), the Society for Renaissance Studies, and the Schmidheiny Foundation.
 Her research interests include early modern drama, travel literature, textual editing, digital humanities, print culture, as well as material and visual culture more broadly.
 Among her current projects are two editions of William Percy's underwater play, The Aphrodysial (1602): one for the Malone Society and the other for Digital Renaissance Editions.